nawforce/apex-parser/README.md

 apex-parser
 ===========

-Parser for Salesforce Apex (including inline SOQL/SOQL).
-This is based on an ANTLR4 grammar (see antlr/ApexParser.g4) using antlr4ts to generate a parser/lexer in Typescript.
+Parser for Salesforce Apex (including Triggers & inline SOQL/SOQL).
+This is based on an ANTLR4 grammar, see antlr/ApexParser.g4.

+There are two builds of the parser a available, a NPM module for use with Node and a Maven package for use on JVMs.

-This module just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by antlr4ts.
-See [pkgforce](https://github.com/nawforce/pkgforce) for example code on how this may be used.
+This builds just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.

 As Apex & SOQL/SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
 When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you may also parse SOQL/SOQL directly.
-You can find some minimal examples in the src/\__test__ directory.
-Supports parsing of class & trigger files but not yet anonymous code snippets.
+You can find some minimal examples in the test classes.

 ### Example
-To parse a class file:
+To parse a class file (NPM version):

     let lexer = new ApexLexer(new CaseInsensitiveInputStream("public class Hello {}"))
     let tokens  = new CommonTokenStream(lexer);